dret/RegHub/README.md

 For more information about what RegMan is and how to use it, please refer to the [RegMan overview](overview.md).

+For more information about when using registries might be a good idea, please refer to this [Internet draft about "The Use of Registries"](https://tools.ietf.org/html/draft-wilde-registries).

 ## Registries

 The following registries are maintained in this repository:

 * [RegMan Field Types](field-types)